 The other, larger issue is that skepticism is not necessarily emancipatory.
 As Christian Thorne has argued persuasively, skepticism toward metaphysics, epistemology, and the foundations of knowledge has historically been used to justify conservativism and pragmatic authoritarianism.
 There is a long history of the existence of right-wing and even neo-liberal skeptics.
 Fox News is not exceptional in this respect.
 You might remember that it can be argued that Nietzsche, despite his recovery by the French left, was in his own day a kind of reactionary conservative (although this point is controversial).
 At the very least, the idea that one can make political progress merely by attacking knowledge itself seems naïve.

 To be clear, unlike old-fashioned modernist critiques of postmodernism, I don’t think the forms of skepticism we associate with the movement are all bullshit.
 You’ll have to wait until I deliver my full-length paper later, but I think that mixed in with the posturing and the wordplay there are real epistemological issues that any serious future philosophical movement will need to address.
-To respond to postmodernism by retreating to a discredited scientism or fetishizing of facts is intellectually dishonest and a strategy that will fail in the long run.
+To respond to postmodernism by retreating to a discredited scientism or fetishizing of facts is an intellectually dishonest strategy that will fail in the long run.

 My comments so far have been very cursory and I could go on, but I’m sure that from here you will articulate your own reasons for rejecting or transcending “postmodernism.”
-It should be noted that postmodernism has been declared dead before, but usually without the suggestion of a credible alternative other than a retreat to a now-discredited scientism or positivism.
+It should be noted that postmodernism has been declared dead before, but usually without the suggestion of a credible alternative other than a retreat to a now-discredited scientism or anachronistic evocation of enlightenment.
 Yet, it seems that for the first time in a long while there is a proliferation of thinkers who are doing their best to move past the postmodern condition.